benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

 ## How does it all work?

-In the following sections I will talk about how the various components scale and interact as well as how they (and subsequently the todo service) behave in the face of various failures.
+In the following sections I will talk about how the various components scale and interact, as well as how they (and subsequently the todo service) behave in the face of various failures.
-Each failure I introduce is accompanied by a recording which will hopefully help illustrate the behaviors.
+Each failure I introduce is accompanied by a recording that will hopefully help illustrate the behaviors.

 Each recording has the same seven terminal panes included: